lawrencerowland/Data-Model-for-Project-Frameworks/P3M content-first framework/README.md

-OBJECTIVE:
+**OBJECTIVE:

 Have a body of Portfolio services that everyone can understand and use

-Additional objective for those providing Portfolio Services:
-Have a body of Portfolio services that is consistent between Sales and Delivery

 **REASON FOR HAVING A SIMPLE DEPLOYABLE PORTFOLIO MANAGEMENT FRAMEWORK